Araffe/azure-security-lab/readme.md

 ## 2.1: Enable Logging for the Storage Account <a name="storagelogging"></a>

 **1)** In the Azure portal, navigate to the storage account within the ‘Contoso-IaaS’ resource group.
-Click on ‘Diagnostics’ on the menu.
+Click on ‘Diagnostics’ on the menu (under 'Monitoring').

 **2)** Under ‘Logging’ select ‘Read’, ‘Write’, ‘Delete’ and ‘Delete Data’.
 Click ‘Save’.

 **3)** Storage account logs will be sent to a container called ‘$logs’.
 This container is not viewable from the Azure portal, so to view it, you’ll need to download Azure Storage Explorer.
-You can download this app from here.
+You can download this app from https://azure.microsoft.com/en-us/features/storage-explorer/.

 **4)** Download and run the installer for Storage Explorer – once installed, run the program and log on using your account details.